ArangoDB-Community/pyArango/README.rst

   conn = Connection()

   conn.createDatabase(name="test_db")
-  db = self.conn["test_db"] # all databases are loaded automatically into the connection and are accessible in this fashion collection = db.createCollection(name="users") # all collections are also loaded automatically
+  db = conn["test_db"] # all databases are loaded automatically into the connection and are accessible in this fashion collection = db.createCollection(name="users") # all collections are also loaded automatically

   # collection.delete() # self explanatory